mpapis/uncov/README.md

 # Uncov
 Uncov analyzes test coverage for changed files in your Git repository, helping you ensure that all your recent changes are properly tested.

 ## Features
 - Compare your working tree to a target branch
 - Identify changed Ruby files
-- Check test coverage for those changes using SimpleCov
-- Run tests automatically for files without coverage data
+- Run tests automatically for (changed) relevant files
-- Generate reports of uncovered lines in changed files
+- Print report of uncovered lines in (changed) files

 ## Installation